 City facilities will be surveyed based on compliance with current ADA (American with Disabilities Act) Title II standards.
 The planning process includes identification of physical barriers, categorization/prioritization of these barriers, and a schedule for barrier removal over time.Public Involvement

 The City's ADA Title II Transition Plan team will be at the Sammamish Farmer's Market on September 12, 2018 to talk about the Plan and gather community input regarding which barriers should be prioritized for removal.

 Have an idea about how to make our City more accessible to people with limited mobility, vision, or hearing?
-Please check back in September to take our online survey.
+Please take our online survey.

 In late October, the City will be convening a focus group targeted toward individuals who are impacted by accessibility barriers, as well as groups that work with those individuals.
 If interested in participating, please get in touch with the Staff Contact listed below.

 Aug. - Nov.
 2018: Self-assessment and data collection